-Services Description Level 2021 Service Adjustments Mail and Courier Provide the daily distribution of incoming and outgoing mail.
+Services Description Level 2021 Service Adjustments Mail and Courier Services Provide the daily distribution of incoming and outgoing mail.
 Co-ordinates courier services that ship packages between facilities and to external clients.
 Daily.
 N/A Reception arrive at the County office.
 Provide Front office support is available from 8 a.m 4:30 p.m. during regular business hours.
-N/A Call Centre All incoming communications are dealt with or forwarded on the workday they are received.
-N/A Provide 24/7 service for receiving calls.
+N/A Call Centre Provide a central point of contact for all incoming calls and emails from residents and stakeholders.
+Log all requests and follow-up on customer requests as required.
+Log tickets for Operational Services into County works for follow-up action.
+All incoming communications are dealt with or forwarded on the workday they are received.
+N/A After Hours Services Provide after-hours call services (evenings and weekends).
+Provide 24/7 service for receiving calls.
 Action urgent or public safety calls immediately.
 Document other calls for handling on the next business day.
 N/A Administrative Support Providing internal department with a pool of centralized administrative support.
-Administrative support is available to scan Administrative support is allocated based on the N/A
+Administrative support is available to scan documents, file, formatting letters, etc. Administrative support is allocated based on the N/A